Osaka, Japan Umeda District cityscape panorama on the Yodogawa River

 Author - Mia Hargrave

-Mia is a Canadian with a passion for hiking and exploring the world on foot.
-She currently lives abroad in Osaka, where she runs the successful travel blog, Walk a While with Me.
+Mia is a Canadian travel blogger with a passion for hiking and exploring the world on foot.
+She lived in Osaka for a year and has travelled to over 20 countries.

 Last Updated 11 October 2021